 Over the years, our church outgrew its multi-purpose worship/fellowship space, and another major building program was undertaken.
 More land was purchased adjacent to the Trowbridge property and a dedicated sanctuary was completed in 2003.

+As the church grew so did the responibilities.
+Rev. Robert Cox was hired as an Assistant Pastor in 2001 and served until 2004.
+His roles were mainly Outreach to UConn and Director of Christian Education.
 In 2004, Rev. Joseph Pensak was called to start a new RUF (Reformed University Fellowship) ministry at the University of Connecticut.
 Because of our proximity to UConn, many had been praying for such a ministry for many years.
 Now the RUF students are a vital part of our church, and several have joined in membership.
 In 2011, Rev. Pensak took a call to plant a church in Vermont, and Rev. Lucas Dourado was called to continue this ministry at UConn.
 Coventry House has served many purposes over the years, from housing the denomination's Christian Education and Publications division to hosting retreats to serving as a classical Christian school.
 Today, Coventry House is owned by PCC and used as a ministry center for UConn/RUF, as well as housing for the RUF minister.